Install PowerToys ADMX Files for Windows 11

 You’ll need administrator permission, so click ‘Continue‘ when prompted.

-The policies are under Administrative Templates > Microsoft PowerToys in the Computer Configuration and User Configuration folders.
+With those files in place, close File Explorer.
+The new PowerToys policies will now appear under Administrative Templates > Microsoft PowerToys in both Computer Configuration and User Configuration folders.
+That completes the installation!

 So, what’s the payoff for installing and managing PowerToys ADMX files with the Local Group Policy Editor?
 You get a few key advantages: